 Public healthcare in China

 In general, however, China’s public healthcare system is considered substandard.
 While this may not be the case with every facility, the language barrier, slow service and long queues dissuade most Westerners from seeking treatment in a public hospital.
-Once expats overcome these inconveniences, the quality of treatment itself is in many cases decent, even if the methods used by doctors are different.
+Once expats overcome these inconveniences, the quality of treatment itself is often decent, even if the methods used by doctors are different.

 International wings in public hospitals

-In an attempt to bridge the gap between the quality of care at costly private hospitals and the poor service at public facilities, some public clinics have opened international wings.
-These exist as partnerships between the state and the private sector, and aim to provide access to public healthcare with Western standards of healthcare.
+Some public clinics have opened international wings in an attempt to bridge the gap between the quality of care at costly private hospitals and the poor service at public facilities.
+These exist as partnerships between the state and the private sector and aim to provide access to public healthcare with Western standards.

-Many of these share doctors with public facilities, but don't have the long waiting times.
-International wings also have a greater focus on customer care, are more likely to have English-speaking staff, and are able to offer treatments at a lower cost than private hospitals.
-International wings are a relatively new phenomenon, and are only found in China's largest commercial centres.
+Many of these share doctors with public facilities but don't have long waiting times.
+International wings are a relatively new phenomenon and are only found in China's largest commercial centres.
+They also focus more on customer care, are more likely to have English-speaking staff, and can offer treatments at a lower cost than private hospitals.

 Private healthcare in China